Skip to content

 using Second = StrongType<double, SecondTag>;

-This class has only one template parameter, T, that appears in the constructor, while Tag doesn't appear in the constructor at all.
+This class has only one template parameter, T, appearing in the constructor, while Tag doesn't appear in the constructor at all.
 Implicit deduction can only deduce T, not Tag.
-In this case, CTAD isn't a great fit—we should use a using alias directly.
+In this case, CTAD isn't really suitable—it's better to use a using alias directly.

-But if we change the design so that Tag also participates in deduction:
+But if we change the design to let Tag participate in deduction:

 cpp